liamc1994/docs/docs/cast-About.md

 Cast is open source meaning you can use it yourself for free, change it and contribute to the project.
 You can find Cast on [GitHub](https://github.com/Innovate-Technologies/Cast).

+## Is Cast in Beta?
+Not anymore.
+We now offer Cast in a stable version and beta version.
+Some features like HLS are currently only in the beta version which you can enable under "About".

 ## Can I modify Cast and use/sell it?
 >For legal matters, recommend that you consult a lawyer. *What follows is **not** legal advice.*